Upper bounds on the genus of hyperelliptic Albanese fibrations: Introduction

 \end{theorem} We will construct in \autoref{sec-example} examples of minimal irregular surfaces of general type with $K_S^2 > 4\chi(\mathcal{O}_S)$ admitting hyperelliptic Albanese fibrations, whose general fiber is of genus $g$ as large as a quadratic function in $\chi(\mathcal{O}_S)$.
 This is different from the phenomenons when $K_S^2\leq 4\chi(\mathcal{O}_S)$, where the upper bounds are all linear in $\chi(\mathcal{O}_S)$ as mentioned above.

 \begin{remark} As mentioned above, the genus $g$ is a deformation invariant when $f$ is the Albanese fibration.
 Hence one may expect an upper bound on $g$ using invariants of $S$.
 In general, there is no such upper bound on $g$ if $f$ is not the Albanese fibration.
 In fact, Penegini-Polizzi (\cite{PP17}) constructed a minimal surface $S$ with $p_g(S)=q(S)=2,K_S^2=4$ (whose Albanese map is generically finite), on which there are fibrations $f_k:\,S \to B$, such that the genera of $f_k$'s can be arbitrarily large.

 Nevertheless, in the case when $f:\,S \to B$ is hyperelliptic, the quadratic upper bound proved in \autoref{thm-upper1} holds true even if $f$ is not the Albanese fibration, and hence our results can be applied in a more general situation.
 See \autoref{theorem upper bound for g} and \autoref{thm-sharp-upper-bound} for more details. \end{remark}

-Our another interest is the classification of minimal irregular surface of general type with $\chi(\mathcal{O}_S)=1$.
-Although the value $\chi(\mathcal{O}_S)$ is the minimal possibility among surfaces of general type, the classification of such surfaces is widely open.
+Another interest of ours is the classification of minimal irregular surface of general type with $\chi(\mathcal{O}_S)=1$.
+Although the value $\chi(\mathcal{O}_S)=1$ is the minimal possibility among surfaces of general type, the classification of such surfaces is widely open.
 Beauville proved in an appendix to \cite{deb82} that $p_g(S)=q(S)\leq 4$ for such surfaces, and the equality holds if and only if $S$ is isomorphic to a product of two curves of genus $2$.